 26 Tips to Keep Your Kids Safe from Abduction

-Human trafficking has surpassed the illegal sale of arms and brings in $10 million dollars per year.
+Human trafficking generates an estimated $32 billion dollars per year in revenue.
 And many of the victims are children.
-This means every child is at risk.
+Learning about keeping kids safe from abduction is important because every child is at risk.
 See below:

-- The average age a teen enters the sex trade in the U.S. is 12 to 14-year-old.
+- The average age a teen enters the sex trade in the U.S. is 12 to 14 years old.
 Many victims are runaway girls who were sexually abused as children.1

-- Over 100,000 U.S. children every year are forcefully engaged in prostitution or pornography.2
+- As of 2012, over 100,000 U.S. children every year were forcefully engaged in prostitution or pornography.2 That number is sure to have grown in the past five years.

 Safety Tips for Children: